-- 11.2.78 The Planning (Listed Buildings and Conservation Areas) Act 1990 places a duty on planning authorities to have special regard to the desirability of preserving a listed building or its setting (Section 66(1)) and for special attention to be paid to the desirability of preserving or enhancing the character or appearance of a Conservation Area (Section 72). - 11.2.79 National policy requires that, when considering the impact of a proposed development on the significance of a designated heritage asset, irrespective of the level of potential harm to significance, great weight should be given to the asset's conservation.
+- 11.2.78 The Planning (Listed Buildings and Conservation Areas) Act 1990 places a duty on planning authorities to have special regard to the desirability of preserving a listed building or its setting (Section 66(1)) and for special attention to be paid to the desirability of preserving or enhancing the character or appearance of a Conservation Area (Section 72). - 11.2.79 National policy 184 requires that, when considering the impact of a proposed development on the significance of a designated heritage asset, irrespective of the level of potential harm to significance, great weight should be given to the asset's conservation.
 It goes on to say that, the more important the asset, the greater the weight should be. - 11.2.80 The Plan area possesses a significant number of designated heritage assets.
 The most important of these, the Derwent Valley Mills World Heritage Site, has been inscribed at the international level because of its Outstanding Universal Value.
-Designated heritage assets at the national level include listed buildings and registered Historic Parks and Gardens, both of which can have Grade I, Grade II\ or Grade II status depending on their importance; Scheduled Monuments; and Conservation Areas.
-The MPA is aware of a further site, Creswell Crags, which is currently on the UK Government's tentative list to become a candidate World Heritage Site. - 11.2.81 Where a proposal for minerals development or minerals related development is likely to lead to substantial harm to, or total loss of significance of, a designated heritage asset, planning permission will not be granted unless it can be demonstrated that the substantial harm or total loss is necessary to achieve substantial public benefits that outweigh that harm or loss or where all of the following apply: - the nature of the heritage asset prevents all reasonable uses of the site; and - no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - c) conservation by grant-funding or some form of not for profit, charitable or public ownership is demonstrably not possible; and
+Designated heritage assets at the national level include listed buildings and registered Historic Parks and Gardens, both of which can have Grade I, Grade II or Grade II status depending on their importance; Scheduled Monuments; and Conservation Areas.
+The MPA is aware of a further site, Creswell Crags, which is currently on the UK Government's tentative list to become a candidate World Heritage Site.

-- d) the harm or loss is outweighed by the benefit of bringing the site back into use 185. - 11.2.82 Where the harm to the significance of a designated heritage asset resulting from minerals or minerals related development is assessed as being less than substantial, the MPA will weigh this against the public benefits of the proposal including, where appropriate, securing its optimum viable use 186. - The Plan area also contains non-designated heritage assets.
-PPG defines 11.2.83 non-designated heritage assets as buildings, monuments, sites, places, areas or landscapes identified as having a degree or heritage significance meriting consideration in planning decisions, but which do not meet the criteria for designated heritage assets.
+- 11.2.81 Where a proposal for minerals development or minerals related development is likely to lead to substantial harm to, or total loss of significance of, a designated heritage asset, planning permission will not be granted unless it can be demonstrated that the substantial harm or total loss is necessary to achieve substantial public benefits that outweigh that harm or loss or where all of the following apply: - a) the nature of the heritage asset prevents all reasonable uses of the site; and - no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - c) conservation by grant-funding or some form of not for profit, charitable or public ownership is demonstrably not possible; and - d) the harm or loss is outweighed by the benefit of bringing the site back into use185. - 11.2.82 Where the harm to the significance of a designated heritage asset resulting from minerals or minerals related development is assessed as being less than substantial, the MPA will weigh this against the public benefits of the proposal including, where appropriate, securing its optimum viable use186. - 11.2.83 The Plan area also contains non-designated heritage assets.
+PPG defines non-designated heritage assets as buildings, monuments, sites, places, areas or landscapes identified as having a degree or heritage significance meriting consideration in planning decisions, but which do not meet the criteria for designated heritage assets187.
 When considering development proposals, the MPA is required to take into account the effect of the development on the significance of a non-designated heritage asset.
-In weighing applications that directly or indirectly affect non-designated heritage assets, the MPA is required to make a balanced judgement having regard to the scale of any harm or loss and the significance of the heritage asset.
+In weighing applications that directly or indirectly affect non-designated heritage assets, the MPA is required to make a balanced judgement having regard to the scale of any harm or loss and the significance of the heritage asset188.
 An exception to this approach is made for non-designated heritage assets of archaeological interest which are demonstrably of equivalent significance to scheduled monuments.
-Under those circumstances, the MPA is required to consider these subject to the policies for designated heritage assets189 - 11.2.84 More information about designated and non-designated heritage assets in the Plan area can be found on the Derbyshire Historic Environment Record (HER) at the following link Home-Derbyshire Historic Environment Record which holds information for the entire Plan area.
-Detailed information about the Derwent Valley Mills World Heritage Site, including the overarching Statement of Outstanding Universal Value (OUV) and a list of the attributes of the OUV, and the elements of which they are formed, can be found in the 'Derwent Valley Mills World Heritage Site Management Plan 2020-2025' 190 - 11.2.85 The MPA will assess the need for preservation in situ of archaeological sites and remains against their importance and the impact that their loss would
+Under those circumstances, the MPA is required to consider these subject to the policies for designated heritage assets189

-&lt;sup>187 PPG, paragraph 039 (Reference ID: 18a-039-20190723) July 2019.
+187 PPG, paragraph 039 (Reference ID: 18a-039-20190723) July 2019.